 We have a stock-based incentive program that is designed to reward our client partners and training consultants for exceptional long-term performance.
 The program grants shares of our common stock to client partners who have achieved certain cumulative sales goals and to training consultants who have delivered a specified number of training days during their career.
-During fiscal 2020, four employees qualified for this award program; four individuals qualified in fiscal 2019; and one individual qualified for this award in fiscal 2018.
+Four individuals qualified for these awards in each of the fiscal years ended August 31, 2021, 2020, and 2019.